 To build a new product walkthrough, you need to think about three things:

-- THE GOAL: Using Magic Numbers and Aha Moments to set the target for the walkthrough
+The GOAL: using Magic Numbers and “Aha!” moments to set the goal for the walkthrough

-- The CONTENT: the text, images and interactivity of the walkthrough
+The CONTENT: creating the text, images, and interactive elements of the walkthrough

-- The TARGETING: which segment of users will see the walkthrough
+The TARGETING: defining which segment of users will see the walkthrough

 Let’s break those down.